 Turkle’s intellect and curiosity brought her to worlds on the threshold of change.
 She learned friendship at a Harvard-Radcliffe on the cusp of coeducation during the antiwar movement, she mourned the loss of her mother in Paris as students returned from the 1968 barricades, and she followed her ambition while fighting for her place as a woman and a humanist at MIT.
 There, Turkle found turbulent love and chronicled the wonders of the new computer culture, even as she warned of its threat to our most essential human connections.
 The Empathy Diaries captures all this in rich detail–and offers a master class in finding meaning through a life’s work.

-Meet the Author at a virtual Harvard Book Store event on Thu, Mar 4, at 7pm EST: https://www.harvard.com/event/virtual_event_sherry_turkle/
+Meet the Author at a virtual Boston Athenaeum event on Thu, June 3, at 6-7pm EDT: https://www.bostonathenaeum.org/events/7414/clone-virtual-event-book-talk-empathy-diaries-memoir

 About the Author